SGpp/SGpp_Example_Application_CMake/README.md

 > make

 This command will build the actual example application.
 It will not build SG++ again in order to save compilation time.
+After this is done, you can call the application within the build directory with
+>./quadrature

 ## How to modify the SG++ build
 The SG++ version used can simply be changed by going to the (checked out) submodule folder external_dependencies/SGpp and changing the commit there as one would in a normal git repository.
+Afterwards, the cmake command needs to be run again as described above.

 Most likely you want to change the configuration used by SG++, for example by deactivating modules you do not need or by activating a wrapper for another language like Python.
 This can be done in the CMakeLists.txt.
 In this example, we build all modules of SG++ in order to demonstrate how to include the headers and link the libraries of all SG++ modules with your own application.